 For much of the characters existence, it has been maintained that Etrigan is the brother of Merlin both having been sired by Belial, a notorious Duke of Hell.
 The identity of their mother(s) normally go unmentioned.

 With the New 52 timeline, Etrigan's family tree was expanded as his father Belial was made into one of the three Sons of Trigon.
 Making Etrigan the nephew of Raven, Trigon, Ruskoff and Suge.

 Etrigan appears in DC's huge event Flashpoint during the summer of 2011.
 In Flashpoint Etrigan is part of the resistance that rose up in London after the Amazons took over the city.
 Grifter leads the resistance into the epic final battle between the Amazons and Atlanteans be they are killed during the fighting.

-In the Justice League episode A Knight of Shadows Jason betrayed Camelot to Morgaine Le Feye, however she poisoned him.
-As punishment he was bonded with the demon Etrigan.
-About 700 years later, Morgaine tried to turn Gotham City into Mordred's kingdom.
+- The Demon returns In the Justice League episode A Knight of Shadows, now voiced by Michael T. Weiss.
+The character's backstory is expanded, revealing that Jason betrayed Camelot to Morgaine Le Feye, and was subsequently poisoned by her.
+As punishment, he was bonded with the demon Etrigan.
+700 years later, the Demon teams up with the Justice League to stop Morgaine from turning Gotham City into a kingdom for Mordred.

 - The Demon returns once again in Justice League Unlimited, now as part of the expanded Justice League roster.
 He first appears in "Kid's Stuff" (voiced by Dee Bradley Baker), where he is turned into a baby and forced to battle Batman, Superman, Wonder Woman and Green Lantern after they are turned into children.
 He reappears as an adult in the episode "The Balance," once again voiced by Michael T. Weiss.